 - Students should respect their trainers and fellow students at all times and not participate in any misconduct. - Students are requested not to speak in languages other than English in the classroom. - The use of inappropriate language/swearing is not permitted anywhere in the college and most specifically will not be tolerated in the classroom. - Students and staff should leave rooms neat and tidy.
 No food or drinks are permitted in lecture room.
-Chewing gum is not permitted on College premises. - Students are not to enter in the staff room or staff kitchen.
+Chewing gum is not permitted on College premises. - Students may not enter the staffroom or staff kitchen.
 Students, who wish to leave their lunch or morning tea in the fridge or use heating facilities, should ask their trainers or a College representative for assistance.